AdobeDocs/experience-manager-desktop-app.en/help/install-configure-app-v1.md

 * X-Depth
 * X-Overwrite

-AEM Desktop connects to AEM using a URL that includes the default port.
+AEM desktop connects to AEM using a URL that includes the default port.
 Therefore, the `virtualhosts` setting in the dispatcher configuration should include the default port number.
-For more information around `virtualhosts` configuration, see [Identifying Virtual Hosts](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#identifying-virtual-hosts-virtualhosts).
+For more information around `virtualhosts` configuration, see [identify virtual hosts](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#identifying-virtual-hosts-virtualhosts).

 For additional information on configuring the dispatcher to pass through these additional headers, see [Specifying the HTTP Headers](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#specifying-the-http-headers-to-pass-through-clientheaders).

+### Proxy support {#proxy-support}

+AEM desktop app uses system's pre-defined proxy to connect to the Internet over HTTPS.
+The app can only connect using a network proxy that does not require extra authentication.

+If you configure or modify proxy server settings for Windows (Internet Options &gt; LAN Settings), restart the AEM desktop app for the changes to take effect.

+>[!NOTE]
+>
+>Proxy configuration is only applied when you start the desktop app.
+Close and re-launch the app for any changes to take effect.

+If your proxy requires authentication, the IT team can whitelist the AEM Assets URL in the proxy server settings to allow the application traffic to pass through.

 ## Customize the Asset Info dialog {#customize-the-asset-info-dialog}